dbenesh82/clc_generalism/README.md

 # Data

 The main data source for this study is a [database](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecy.1680) I published on the life cycles of parasitic worms.
 To that, I added data from a large set of [host-parasite records](https://www.nhm.ac.uk/research-curation/scientific-resources/taxonomy-systematics/host-parasites/) maintained by the Natural History Museum in London.
 Taxonomic information was obtained from [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) and the [Open Tree of Life](https://tree.opentreeoflife.org/).
-Finally, food webs, which were used for simulating parasite life cycles, were obtained mainly from a [large compilation of webs](https://www.nature.com/articles/s41559-019-0899-x).
+Finally, food webs, which were used for simulating parasite life cycles, were obtained mainly from a [large compilation of webs](https://www.nature.com/articles/s41559-019-0899-x) as well as several other [published webs](data/webs).

 # Analyses